UK Medical Device Regulation

 Risk-based classification

-• Class I: Low-risk devices, such as syringes without needles and standard adhesive bandages.
+• Class I: Low-risk (e.g., syringes without needles, adhesive bandages)

-• Class IIa: Lower medium-risk devices, such as short-term corrective contact lenses and standard hearing aids.
+• Class IIa: Lower medium-risk (e.g., short-term corrective contact lenses, hearing aids)

-• Class IIb: Higher medium-risk devices, such as apnoea monitors and surgical lasers.
+• Class IIb: Higher medium-risk (e.g., apnoea monitors, surgical lasers)

 In Vitro Diagnostics Classification in the UK